IremPeker/search-photos-with-keywords/README.md

 ## How to use?

-After you start the project in localhost, you will see 20 random photos from Unsplash API.
-You can change the page by using the paginator below.
+After you start the project in localhost, you will see 20 random photos from Unsplash.
+You can change the page by using the paginator at the bottom of the page.
 You can also use search input to search photos with keywords.
+When you click on the name of the photo owner, you will see more photos of this person.

 ## Made by